jladdjr/steno-etudes-for-developers/etude3.md

 APIs take many forms
 REST is common these days

-HTTP methods take many forms like
+HTTP methods make requests, like
 GET, POST, PATCH, or DELETE

 HTML works well for browsers